A Guide to Buying Funeral Flowers

 Here’s a brief overview of the most popular flowers for a funeral and what they tend to mean or convey.

 Lilies are often considered the go-to flower for funerals and funeral arrangements.
 Lilies can come in a variety of colors, but white lilies are the most popular choice when it comes to funerals.
 Lilies represent sympathy, peace, and innocence are often symbolize a return to peace.
+Lilies will last around 10-14 days if properly cared for.

 Peace lilies are associated with peace, innocence, and hope.
 This is a sturdier type of flower that is usually meant to last quite a bit of time.
 It’s also a great indoor plant, so it might be a good idea for a loved one you know spends most of their time working indoors.
+Peace lilies are also relatively easy to care for compared to other indoor plants, so this is a great overall choice.

 Also referred to as “mums”, chrysanthemums are representative of loyalty, well-wishing, and sorrow.
 In some Asian cultures, white chrysanthemums are symbolic of grief while yellow chrysanthemums are symbolic of luck.
 It’s important to know the family you’re sending flowers to determine the correct color, but white chrysanthemums are a safe decision in almost all cases.
+Chrysanthemums will last around three weeks if cared for properly.

 The most common color choices for roses sent to a funeral are yellow, white, and crimson red.
 Yellow roses represent friendship and are usually sent to the family or the funeral services by a close friend of the deceased.
 White roses symbolize innocence and purity while crimson red roses symbolizes grief, sorrow, and loss.
+Roses will last for around one week.

 White orchids represent innocence and purity, yellow orchids are given by friends as they represent friendship (similar to roses), and pink orchids represent grace, and purple orchids represent respect and dignity.
 You can also choose to have orchids as a singular part of a larger arrangement.
+Orchids, if cared for consistently and properly, have the potential to last a lifetime, over 100 years.

 As with other flowers, white carnations represent innocence and purity.
 Pink carnations are known for being a symbol of a mother’s love, usually these are brought by the mother of the person who has passed away.
 Purple carnations are for grief and sympathy, and are known in France as a funeral flower.
+Carnations ordinarily last three weeks time.

 Sending flowers to a funeral home or family